na-na-hi/renget/archive/scalylit.md

 > **CA 3/5**
 > Can't say much without spoiling, although Vainqueur gets a lot of good character development despite being your stereotypical dragon.
 > **PS 1/5**
-‪‪‪‪
+‪‪‪‪‎
 **The War of Embers** (2019) by James Duvall Fantasy/Urban Fantasy (TF/isekai)
 Western ~~isekai~~ portal fiction, which is to say, isekai but without the usual isekai cliches.
 Although this is poorly rated by /scaly/ standards, it is still an incredibly good fantasy novel on its own.
-The only reason why this is on the list (besides nepotism) is because it delves deep into the main protag's mental state and personality changes after they are turned into a dragon and has some of the best original worldbuilding for dragons.
+The only reason why this is on the list (besides nepotism) is because it delves deep into the main protag's mental state and personality changes after they are turned into a dragon and has some very interesting worldbuilding.
 For a better synopsis, see the tvtropes page [here](https://tvtropes.org/pmwiki/pmwiki.php/Literature/TheWarOfEmbers).
 **ISBN-10** 1795086289
 **ISBN-13** 978-1795086288
 > **DC 2/5**